Image above source: Backyard Forager

 Purslane Benefits for Skin

-Treats Skin Conditions: Skin conditions such as psoriasis and dermatitis can be treated with purslane.
-It can help soothe and calm unhappy skin.
+Skin conditions such as psoriasis and dermatitis can be treated with purslane.
+It contains anti-inflammatory properties that can help soothe and calm unhappy skin.

 You can make a paste by crushing the purslane and mixing it with bark from a slippery elm tree.
 You will need one part of slippery elm powder and three parts of the purslane.
 Spread this mixture to the affected area to calm the skin.

 Purslane grows near to the ground in thick patches that are widely spread.
 Keep in mind that you will need to be careful of spurge.
 Prostrate spurge is a similar weed that appears to look like purslane, but it’s poisonous.
 It has a comparable growing pattern but the leaves are smaller and thinner.

 You may also notice a blotch of red coloring that is located in the center of the leaf.
 Additionally, the spurge stems are hairy.
 While the spurge is not fatal, it can make you sick.

 Purslane is safe for the skin and can be consumed.
 Individuals who have kidney disease or high uric acid should not consume purslane due to it containing oxalic acid.
 It can aid in treating a large assortment of skin conditions.
 Based on a study from 2004, purslane leaves have high amounts of vitamin A. Another study found that applying purslane leaves can help alleviate skin allergies.
 Make sure that you check with your doctor before you take any herbal supplements.

 Popular Products and Types of Products That Use Purslane

 There are a variety of products that use purslane.